ivm25/marketing_mix_modelling/README.md

-- The dash web app is hosted on render and can be visited byclicking on this link below:
+- The dash web app is hosted on render and can be visited by clicking on this link below:

 - https://marketingmixmodelling-dashexample.onrender.com/